YOGA-XEN/-YOGA-V2/README.md

 - LP Daily Rewards: 7%
 - Compounding XEN Rewards: 15%

-The 7% Liquidity Pool Daily Rewards is the Median amount of Daily Rewards over 7 days time providing Liquidity from the YOGAv1 Treasury.
+The 7% Liquidity Pool Daily Rewards is the median amount of Daily Rewards the YOGAv1 Treasury has received for providing XEN/ETH LP.
 This data is from real tested Liquidity Providing done by the YOGA Team.

 ---
 ### MIGRATION